project-mirrors/forgejo-helm/README.md

 This section lists major and breaking changes of each Helm Chart version.
 Please read them carefully to upgrade successfully, especially the change of the **default database backend**!
 If you miss this, blindly upgrading may delete your Postgres instance and you may lose your data!

+### To v9.0.0

+Namespaces for all resources are now set to `common.names.namespace` by default.

 ### To v8.0.0